DatabaseKPV

 KEY PUBLICATIONS

 Singh and Mukhopadhyay (2011).
 Antimicrobial Agents and Chemotherapy.
-C-terminal amino acids of alpha-MSH (the KPV sequence) are required for antibacterial activity against Staphylococcus aureus; direct bacteriostatic activity demonstrated.
+C-terminal amino acids of alpha-MSH are requisite for antibacterial activity against Staphylococcus aureus.
+PMID 21245441.

 FINDINGS & EFFECTIVENESS